platform9/selinuxmodules/README.md

 need to be enabled, this repostiroy also has an AVCs file, where we maintain example AVCs that might occur while you install CSI, CNI, or other security sensitive services.

+# Whats in here?

+- AVCS : A file where we log notable AVCs used to generate selinux policies.
+- Policy files: A set of policies which, if enabled, will allow platform9 components to run with SELinux enabled.
+- apply.sh : A script which applies the policies in this repo
+- Vagrantfile : A VM recipe that spins up a local virtualbox instance that can be used to test these recipes.

 # Using this repo

 - `git clone https://github.com/platform9/selinuxmodules`